AnthonyPreite/AnthonyPreite/README.md

 I'm belgian's developper who trying to learn some in front-end.
 I love learning and try new technology.

-I'm also UI/UX Designer and I have a bachelor in Video Game Developpment😉
+I'm also UI/UX Designer and I have a bachelor in Video Game Development😉

 ## ⚒ What I use ?